-In other words, if you are planning on procuring a high end Intel Core i7/i9 or an AMD Ryzen 7/9 CPU for your PC, then you must pair it with a high quality motherboard.
+In other words, if you plan on procuring a high-end Intel Core i7/i9 or an AMD Ryzen 7/9 CPU for your PC, you must pair it with a high-quality motherboard.

-A high quality motherboard would not only make sure that your powerful CPU runs stability, thanks to its more powerful VRMs, but will also provide you with sufficient expansion and overclocking facilities.
+A high-quality motherboard would ensure that your powerful CPU runs stable, thanks to its more powerful VRMs, and will provide you with sufficient expansion and overclocking facilities.

-On the other hand, if you are building a PC only with an entry level CPU such as an Intel Core i3 or and AMD Ryzen 3, then it wouldn’t make too sense to spend on an expensive motherboard.
+On the other hand, if you are building a PC only with an entry-level CPU, such as an Intel Core i3 or AMD Ryzen 3, it wouldn’t make too much sense to spend on an expensive motherboard.